-These are not all the possible side effects of Rebif.
+These are not all the possible side effects of REBIF.
 For more information, ask your healthcare provider or pharmacist.

 Call your doctor for medical advice about side effects.
+You may report side effects to FDA at 1-800-FDA-1088 or visit www.fda.gov/medwatch.

-You are encouraged to report negative side effects of prescription drugs to FDA.
-Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.
+Please see PRESCRIBING INFORMATION and MEDICATION GUIDE.